History and Experience

 In 1932, former Syracuse University personnel director Dr. Donald Watt, dissatisfied with the state of international education, created a revolutionary new cultural immersion program called “The Experiment in International Living.”

 Under his guidance, a group of 23 students sailed for eight days across the Atlantic with the mission of fostering peace through understanding, communication, and cooperation by living in close quarters with French and German boys and hiking in the Swiss Alps.

 Since those early years, The Experiment has grown in size, scope, destination, and concept.
 After 80 years and more than 70,000 participants, The Experiment remains a leader in the field of international cross-cultural education for high school students.

 The following is a short list of efforts and initiatives that have kept The Experiment on the cutting edge of international education for young people throughout the past eight decades.

 By 1940, The Experiment, seeking to attract the most dynamic students from across the United States, started offering scholarships to a wide cross-section of young people from different geographic and socioeconomic backgrounds.
-This practice continues today with more than 50% of Experimenters receiving some form of financial support.
+This practice continues today.
+More than 50% of Experimenters receive some form of financial support.
 Learn more about The Experiment’s scholarship and financial aid opportunities.

 Immediately following World War II, The Experiment began sending groups to Western Europe to help assist in the rebuilding of communities across the war-ravaged continent.
 These were some of the first generation of community service and volunteer programs integrated into cross-cultural education.

 Sargent Shriver, the architect of the Peace Corps, had a life-changing experience as a participant on one of the first Experiment in International Living programs.
 Two years after his program, he returned to serve as an Experiment group leader to Germany and Austria, and he later served as a group leader to France.
 These experiences helped Sargent Shriver craft the founding principles of the Peace Corps.
-He ultimately invited Experiment President Gordon Boyce to help train the first Peace Corps volunteers to Gabon and Pakistan, which was the start of a deep, decades-long partnership between the Peace Corps, The Experiment in International Living, and World Learning, the parent organization of The Experiment.
+He ultimately invited Experiment president Gordon Boyce to help train the first Peace Corps volunteers to Gabon and Pakistan, which was the start of a deep, decades-long partnership between the Peace Corps, The Experiment in International Living, and World Learning, the parent organization of The Experiment.